eswlab/orphan-prediction/evidence_based_pipeline/README.md

 # Introduction

-This repository contains the evidence-based, Direct Inference pipeline for transcript assembly.
+This repository contains the **evidence-based**, Direct Inference pipeline for transcript assembly.
 The whole pipeline is fully automated and the user only needs to provide a list of NCBI-SRA Run Accessions.
-The pipeline directly infers genes from transcript evidence.
-(Neither ab initio predictions nor homology information are incorporated.)
+The pipeline directly infers genes from RNA-Seq evidence.
+(Neither ab initio predictions nor homology information are considered.)
+The pipeline can be fexibly modified and shared.

 The pipeline steps are:

-1. Download raw RNA-Seq data from NCBI-SRA
+1. Download raw RNA-Seq data from NCBI-SRA by providing a list of NCBI-SRA Run Accessions.
 2. Perform transcript assembly using a choice of tools
 3. Obtain splice-junctions using portcullis
-4. Perform meta-assembly using mikado and use orfipy for identification of ORFs
+4. Perform meta-assembly using mikado
+5. Use orfipy for identification of ORFs

 Steps 1 and 2 are implemented with [pyrpipe](https://github.com/urmi-21/pyrpipe).
 The whole pipline is implemented in snakemake in order to be *parallelized over samples*.